tharakkrishnan/SelfDrivingCar/011-CarND-PathPlanning/README.md

     ....
 }
 ```
-Above lane shifting logic is self-explanatory.
-But, it is worth to look at `isJerkLessShift(current_lane, candidate_lane)` method.
-Actually, lean changing will work even without `isJerkLessShift()` method.
-However, sometimes it will lead to jerk.
-For instance, consider our car on lane 0 and there is a car in front of us.
+Consider our car on lane 0 and there is a car in front of us.
 So we need to shit lane and we have identified that lane 2 is free of obstacles.
-However, if we instantaneously move from lane 0 to 2, our passengers will experience some bad jerk.
+However, if we instantaneously move from lane 0 to 2, our passengers will experience  bad jerk.
 So `isJerkLessShift()` is responsible for identifying these moves.
-Follwong code shows the complete implementation of the `isJerkLessShift()` method.
-Also, it is worth to note that `(num_units_in_current_lane > 10)` is used to discourage rapid lane changing.
+Following code shows the complete implementation of the `isJerkLessShift()` method.

 ```python
 bool isJerkLessShift(int currentLane, int proposedLane) {